-Vision Africa was founded in 2001 by Rev and Mrs Packard.
-After retiring in 1999 from full-time pastoral ministry in the Church of the Nazarene in the UK Rev and Mrs Packard initially came to serve as Chief Administrators at Thomas Barnardo House, an independent children’s home in Nairobi.
+Vision Africa was founded in 2001 by Rev and Mrs Packard who initially came to serve as Chief Administrators at an independent children’s home in Nairobi.

 Deborah had great credentials for the role of Field Director having previously conceived, established and run our Seed of Hope vocational training centres for disadvantaged young people.
 Following in her grandparents’ footsteps Deborah was committed to serve the charity and build on their legacy.

-Vision Africa has no paid employees in the UK and all board members and trustees work on a voluntary basis, which offers our donors great value for money.
-In Kenya there is a small team of Kenyan employees working alongside Deborah and one expat member of staff (local salary).
+For the first time in Vision Africa’s history, it now has two paid employees in the UK, both dedicated to raising the funds needed to implement the strategy to grow and become even more efficient.
+In Kenya there is a small team of Kenyan employees led by Mary Mwangi, the Programme Manager.
 This team not only ensures the proper use of donations at our partner Community Based Organisations (CBOs), but also monitors and measures impact, assuring donors of accountability and transparency.
 Each partner CBO is locally managed and has its own management committee which includes a Vision Africa representative.
-Vision Africa facilitates regular workshops for the leaders of these CBOs in order to build their capacity and further ensure long term sustainability.

-Every member of the Vision Africa team is committed to carry on the work of the Packards and to keep central to our work the goal to ‘Give a Child a Future’.
+Everything that Vision Africa does today is in the spirit of Rev and Mrs Packard’s early vision.
+This remains the core of who we are and what we do.
+Every member of the Vision Africa team is committed to carry on their work and to keep central our vision to ‘Give a Child a Future’.